tma02/calico/thunderstore/README.md

 to networking code, as well as numerous other optimizations.

 ### Improvements & optimizations

 * Dedicated thread for compression and sending packets
 * Dedicated thread for receiving and decompressing packets
+* GPU instancing of common meshes (all trees, logs, bushes, mushrooms, etc.)
+* Reducing physics update rate
 * Skipping cosmetics loading for players that have not changed
 * Optimize player animation updates
-* Optimize player guitar processing (this happens even if you're not playing a guitar)
-* Other player optimizations
+* Other player processing optimizations (caught item, held item, guitar)

 ## Install